nashbio/policies/source/sections/07-systems_access_policy.md

 6. Temporary accounts are not used unless absolutely necessary for business purposes.
    * Accounts are reviewed every 90 days to ensure temporary accounts are not left unnecessarily.
    * Accounts that are inactive for over 90 days are removed.
-7. In the case of non-personal information, such as generic educational content, identification and authentication may not be required.
-This is the responsibility of NashBio Customers to define, and not NashBio.
+7. In the case of non-sensitive information, such as generic educational content or marketing materials, identification and authentication may not be required.
-8. Privileged users must first access systems using standard, unique user accounts before switching to privileged users and performing privileged tasks.
-   * For production systems, this is enforced by creating non-privileged user accounts that must invoke `sudo` to perform privileged tasks.
-   * Rights for privileged accounts are granted by the Security Officer or Privacy Officer using the process outlined in [§7.2 paragraph 1](#7.2-access-establishment-and-modification).
+8. Users who require privledged access are provided temporary credentials on their NashBio ID (Google Workspace) accounts.
+These esclated permissions are provided by the Security Officer for specific purposes.
-9. All application to application communication using service accounts is restricted and not permitted unless absolutely needed.
+9. All application to application communication using service accounts and IAM configuration is provided according to principle of least access.
 Automated tools are used to limit account access across applications and systems.
 10. Generic accounts are not allowed on NashBio systems.
 11. Access to production or development systems is granted through encrypted, SSL tunnels that utilize two-factor authentication.
     * Two-factor authentication is accomplished using a Time-based One-Time Password (TOTP) or a Nashbio-provided physical security key (Yubikey) as the second factor.